How to Add Passwordless Login to WordPress (Complete Guide)

 Membership sites (and EDD).
 Members log in over and over, and every password prompt is a chance to lose them to a reset loop.
 Magic Link works with membership setups and Easy Digital Downloads, so members get one-click access to gated content.
 See membership one-click login for the walkthrough.

-Both integrations use the same email/SMS/QR channels and the same hardening described below — so going passwordless doesn't mean going less secure.
+Both integrations use the same email magic-link login and the same hardening described below — so going passwordless doesn't mean going less secure.

 Keeping it secure: throttling, brute-force protection, IP and domain restriction